 As with God’s guidance, his helping hand

 (and other areas of my life as well).

 out of my

 and skilled staff when I successfully ‘rode the back’ of

 providence, time and

-time again, to get successful outcomes that were, as far as I was
+time again, to get those successful outcomes that were, as far as I was

-can, as I have indicated, add great power and
+God’s helping hand, as I have indicated, adds great power and

 sanctity to our lives if we can